Optimising online cultural content to positively impact mental health in young people

 There was a consensus among the young people in our study that “do it more, do it earlier” would optimise OCC for lasting mental health impact.
 They also highlighted the importance of early intervention, suggesting that whether you choose to engage with online culture or not is “not just about parents and upbringing, it’s about how ideas are passed through teachers, friends, and social media.
 You just need to ‘plant the seed'”.

 At the time of writing, the results of the O-ACE experiment are yet to be published.
 Indicative qualitative data suggests that exposure to OCC creates feelings of accomplishment, escapism and inspiration.
-The quantitative measures meanwhile indicate that OCC has a measurable – and crucially, sustained – effect on reducing negative emotions and that this was more marked in the intervention group than the control group.
 Suggested improvements include more content (the prototype had eleven stories) released episodically to keep the experience fresh and provide something to look forward to, optimisation for mobile, and offering opportunities for interactivity with other users.

 One of the reasons the project worked well was that the constituent investigators genuinely wanted to learn from the others’ field to enhance knowledge of their own; museums purport to offer experiences that are good for wellbeing but often lack the empirical knowledge to back that up, whilst psychiatrists can theorise on the neural mechanisms triggered by exposure to arts and culture but don’t often have venues or scenarios to usefully test them.”
 More generally, we lack data on how internet-enabled experiences can actually benefit mental health so projects like this help to shift the conversation and inform real-world activities around social prescribing and positive screen-time.